rhnh/hintput/README.md

 # Introduction
-Hint + input  = Hintput
+> It is an enhanced input field

-It is a small tool, which give hints
+> In other words: It is a small input field, which give hints and suggestions

+> Hints + input  = Hintput

 # Installation
 > yarn add @ribrary/hintput